-If you are new to coloured pencil art, or any art for that matter, this page is a good place to start.
+If you are new to coloured pencil art, or any art medium, this page is a good place to start.
 Follow the links to find out more about the subjects covered throughout the site, and you will soon have a great foundation for creating your own coloured pencil artworks.

 Unless you are drawing from your imagination or creating abstract art, you will likely start with a photo reference.

 Ideally this would be a photograph you have taken yourself, to avoid the risk of running foul of any copyright issues.
-But perfect photos are few and far between, and copying them directly can introduce problems that you might not have thought about.
+But perfect photos are rare and copying them directly can introduce problems you might not have thought about.

 I am sure you are keen to get to the colouring stages, but it is worth taking the time to get an accurate drawing on your paper first.
 There are various methods of doing this, and we will cover many of them, beginning with the grid method.